A Fantastic Itinerary For 4 Days In Rome

 Baths of Caracalla

-Very close to the Colosseum, the Baths of Caracalla are an enormous bathing complex where a whopping 1,600 persons could all bathe at the same time.
+From the Circus Maximus, it’s a 1 km (0.6 mile) or around a 15 minutes walk to the Terme di Caracalla (Baths of Caracalla in English).
+These are an enormous bathing complex where a whopping 1,600 persons could all bathe at the same time.

-Contrary to many other sites in Rome, the Baths of Caracalla do show the passing of time.
-They still remain a fascinating place, and since they don’t get nearly as many other tourists as other places in Rome, they may be a good, quieter addition to this 4 day Rome itinerary.
+Contrary to many other sites in Rome, the Baths of Caracalla show the passing of time, yet upon visiting you can still see incredible mosaics and get an idea of how impressive they used to be back in the day.
+They are a fascinating place, and since they don’t get nearly as many other tourists as other sites, they are a nice addition to this 4 day Rome itinerary.

 Mouth of Truth